Frequently Asked Questions

 Can videos and images be uploaded in my application?

-Yes you can include a video or images, as long it tells a story of your project.
+Yes, as long it tells a story of your project.

 Do I need to brief my referees about the project and participants?